Tczew: World War II

 In 1941, the Germans created a transition camp for Poles expelled from the region in a local factory (present-day museum).
 People were held there for several weeks, and then expelled to the General Government.
 Hundreds of Polish inhabitants of Tczew were expelled in 1940 and 1941.
 Some inhabitants were also deported to forced labour to Germany.
 In 1943, local Poles managed to save some kidnapped Polish children from the Zamość region, by buying them from the Germans at the local train station.

 After World War II the town, was one of the most damaged cities of Gdańsk Pomerania.
 Virtually none of its remaining factories were capable of production.
 There had been considerable loss of population down to around 18-20 thousand people.
 Shortly before the end of World War II it was occupied by the Soviet Army.
 After the end of war the town became part of People's Republic of Poland and renamed Tczew again.
 German residents were dispossessed and expelled; Polish residents took the first effort of reconstruction, and revitalization.

 Recent period

 From 1975 to 1998, it was administratively located in the Gdańsk Voivodeship.
 In 1984 the Museum of the Vistula River, a branch of the National Maritime Museum in Gdańsk, was opened in the building of the pre-war metal products factory, in which during World War II Germans operated a transit camp for Poles expelled from the region.

 Currently, there are several companies in the electrical industry and machine building.

 January 30, i.e. the date of Tczew's return to Poland after the partition period, is celebrated as Tczew Day.

 Number of inhabitants by year

-Note that the above table is based on primary sources which may be biased: